FAQs

 Underground Utility Locator

 A general term for equipment that detects and traces buried infrastructure such as pipes, cables, and conduits.
 Utility locators help prevent accidental strikes during excavation and are essential for safe digging.
-Related tools include Pipe Locators, Cable Locators, and Gas Sniffers.
+These include Electromagnetic Pipe Locators, Ground Penetrating Radar devices, Acoustical or Sonic Locating devices, or a Shovel (which is the only thing more accurate than a Pipehorn!)

 Explore Pipe & Cable Locators